 Dues and Fees

 Section 1.
 Establishment of Dues.
-There shall be six classes of membership in the organization; to wit: regular, life, honorary, family, provisional and affiliate.
+There shall be four classes of membership in the organization; to wit: regular, international, honorary, and affiliate.
 For each dues period the Board of Directors shall establish the annual rate to be paid by all Members.
-Retired Members in good standing on June 1, 1996 shall continue at the discretion of the Board except as provided in Article VI.
-For each dues period the Board shall establish the annual rate to be paid by remaining Retired Members.

 Section 2.
 Notice.
 If the annual dues established by the Board exceed the rates for the current period, notice of the new rates shall be published in an official publication not later than November 15th.